 A healthy lifestyle is all about the long game.
 You’re not going to ruin your long-term goals if you end up eating too much at a family dinner or watching football on the couch instead of playing a pick-up game outside.

 Consider it a rest day, and get back into your usual routine tomorrow.

 “You might even feel stronger after a break,” Parzick says.

 10. Focus on Connecting

 One of the joys of holidays is spending time with those we love.
-“Whether you’re eating with people or eating on Zoom, be mindful of the power of social connection,” Paczosa says.
+“Whether you’re eating with people or getting together over Zoom, be mindful of the power of social connection,” Paczosa says.

 So whatever your plans are this year, focus on the mental health benefits of sharing that connection — because that’s what the season is all about.